Qeedji/gekkota-os/SDK-G4/bootstrap App/example/social_distancing-pushbutton/README.md

 - press on the `Reboot the device` button.

 ### With a configuration script
-Else you can use a configuration by script with the `000000000000.js` script.
+Else you can realize your configuration by using the `000000000000.js` script.
 It allows in one go to:
 - set *Local deposit* for `Configuration > App`,
 - set *deactivated* for `Configuration > Output > Soundcard > Mute`,
 - set *deactivated* for the `Maintenance > Testcard`,
-- set `innes.adapters.serial.uart_1.syspath` user preference to */dev/ttyACM0*.
+- set `innes.adapters.serial.uart_1.syspath` user preference to */dev/ttyACM0*,
 - set *AABBCCDDEEFF* value for `Configuration > Variables > field1`.
-Edit the 000000000000.js script and replace the *ABCDEFABCDEF* MAC address value by your push button one's,
+Edit the 000000000000.js script and replace the *ABCDEFABCDEF* MAC address value by your push button one's.

 ## Qeedji App loading
 Connect to the device configuration Web interface.
 In the *Local deposit* item of the `Configuration > App` pane, load the `app.tar` so that the Qeedji device is playing the Social distancing App.